jive-vlbi/jive5ab/README.md

 ## jive5ab

 The VLBI data recorder software, enabling fast and flexible VLBI data transfers as well as high-speed VLBI data recording.
 It should compile and run on any POSIX compatible system running on i386 or AMD64 architecture.
 The reason for the latter is that there is some assembler code in there which is specific to those CPUs.
+Since 2022 the code compiles on Apple M1, producing an Intel `x86_64` binary.

 As of Apr 2019 the code base is git- and cmake-i-fied.
 This has some consequences (most of them good) for the build process.
 The options available on the jive5ab `make` command line have, where possible, been ported to `cmake` options.
 More information follows below.

-The source code was also re-organised; documentation now lives in the `./doc/` subdirectory - including the full [jive5ab documentation (pdf)](./doc/jive5ab-documentation-1.11.pdf), all scripts in the `./scripts/` subdirectory, which includes `m5copy`.
+The source code was also re-organised; documentation now lives in the `./doc/` subdirectory - including the full [jive5ab documentation (1.12, pdf)](./doc/jive5ab-documentation-1.12.pdf), all scripts in the `./scripts/` subdirectory, which includes `m5copy`.
 Old-style [individual `m5copy` releases](#m5copy) are supported through some `git`-magic

 A word about the new build procedure: